3rd Feb 2025|Property Investment|

 1. High Initial Costs

 Unlike stocks or savings accounts, investing in property requires a significant upfront investment.
 Deposit requirements for investment properties are typically 25% or more of the property value, and you’ll also need to budget for legal fees, stamp duty, and refurbishment costs if you are purchasing a unit that requires some work.
-Additionally, securing financing can be challenging, particularly in an environment where mortgage rates fluctuate.
+Securing finance can also be challenging, especially in fluctuating interest rate environments, adding to the disadvantages of investing in property.

 2. Increased Regulation and Taxation